 GTX 960 G1 Gaming, GIGABYTE at the same time releases the OC Edition GV-N960WF2OC-2GD and GV-N960IXOC-2GD.

-(Above Picture) This is the Gigabyte non-G1 OC edition which is priced to match the competition and lack the three fan cooler but has 2 standard large fans for heat dissipation.
+(Above Picture) This is the Gigabyte non-G1 OC edition that costs match the competition and lack the three fan cooler but has 2 large standard fans for heat dissipation.